amolrv/amolrv.github.io/_posts/2021-10-12-fine-control-over-execution.md

 ### Summary

-Coroutine, dispatcher along with suspended functions provides very powerful mechanism to have full control over execution of code blocks.
+Coroutines, dispatchers, and suspended functions provide a very powerful mechanism to have full control over the execution of code blocks.
-Default function such as `delay` are cancel aware functions.
+Default functions such as `delay` are cancel-aware functions.
-To summarize, I would say use following thumb rules to achieve fine controlled code
+To summarize, I would suggest the following thumb rules to achieve fine control over code execution:

-1. Have more suspension points in code base
+1. Have more suspension points in your codebase
-2. Avoid thread blocking code areas
+2. Avoid thread-blocking code areas
-3. coroutines are very lightweight, use them more frequently
+3. Coroutines are very lightweight; use them more frequently
-4. use `async/await`, `withContext` around appropriate spaces
+4. Use `async/await`, `withContext` in appropriate places
-5. Break down computation heavy operation into smaller pieces with more suspension points
+5. Break down computation-heavy operations into smaller pieces with more suspension points